-We booked our tour with Mawimbi-Tours at the hotel of the same name.
-This tour is a bit more expensive, but also more comfortable and personal.
-Already at 8 o’clock in the morning we started.
-Together with six other tourists, a naturalist as guide, the captain and his helper we were picked up near the beach at the big jetty of Holbox.
-The well-motorized dinghy took off in a northeasterly direction and picked up decent speed.
-Although the night had been a bit longer the day before, the rocking was less bad than feared and the driving wind made the emerging heat of the quickly rising morning sun a pleasantly warm breeze.
+We booked our trip through Hotel Mawimbi.
+They offer tours with their own motorboat, which is a bit more expensive, but also more comfortable and personal.
+We started at 8 o’clock in the morning.
+Together with six other tourists, a naturalist guide, the captain and his helper, we were picked up near the beach at the big pier of Holbox.
+The well motorized boat set off in a northeasterly direction and picked up good speed.
+Although the night before had been a bit long, the rocking was less than feared and the driving wind made the emerging heat of the quickly rising morning sun a pleasantly warm breeze.

 Dolphins on the Way